An Ordeal in Prague | National Review

 Kolar is a mayor of Prague.
 “A mayor”?
 Yes, there are 58 of them, in a sense: 57 district mayors and one overall mayor, or “lord mayor,” to use a British term.
 Kolar is mayor of the sixth district, known as “Prague 6.”

+What about Pavel Novotny, the district mayor for Reporyje?
+What did he do?
+He proposed a monument to the “Vlasov Army,” that controversial, checkered band of breakaway Soviet soldiers who helped the citizens of Prague overthrow the Nazis in May 1945.

+All of these issues are highly important, and charged with emotion.
+They tell us something about Russia and the Soviet Union, and about the Czech Republic and Europe.
+Here and now, we will concentrate on Ondrej Kolar, the mayor of Prague 6.

-He was born in 1984, the “Orwell year,” as a lot of us thought of it then.
-So, Ondrej was just five when Communism in Czechoslovakia collapsed.
+He was born in 1984, the “Orwell year,” as some of us thought of it.
+Therefore, he was just five years old when Communism in Czechoslovakia collapsed.
 Does he remember anything of Communism?
 He remembers watching TV and seeing policemen beat demonstrators in the streets.
 And he remembers his parents coming home from those demonstrations and talking about them.

 They were indeed anti-Communists.
 Yet Ondrej’s mother came from a strong Communist family.
 She was a rebel.
 His father, by contrast, came from a family in disfavor with the Communists.
-He was not allowed to study history in college; he had to study other subjects.
-Afterward, he could not get work in line with his education.
+He was not allowed to study history at the university (Charles).
+He had to study other subjects.
+Afterward, he could not get work that might be suited to a college graduate.
 He carried bags at a railway station.

 In the years following Communism, however, he became a diplomat.
-He worked for President Vaclav Havel.
+He worked with President Havel.
 And he served as ambassador to various countries, including the United States and Russia.

 It was natural for the ambassador’s son, Ondrej, to be interested in history, politics, and international relations: the drama of the world.
 These were the topics of the Kolars’ dinner table.

-Note: Editor’s Note: Below is an expanded version of a piece published in the current issue of National Review.